w3c/wai-tutorials/source/navigation/structure.html.erb.md

 ## Labeling navigations

-To make it easier for users of assistive technologies, menus should be labeled to help users find them and distinguish between them, if there are multiple navigational menus on a page.
-Users find menus by browsing the web page, but they could also use features of assistive technology to navigate directly to `navigation` landmarks or headings.
+To make it easier to find menus, they should be labeled according to their individual function.
+This helps to distinguish between multiple navigational menus on a page.
+Such labels can be invisible to users that experience the website visually.
+Such labels can also be used by assistive technology to enable jumping directly to `navigation` landmarks or headings.

 ### Using a (hidden) heading
 {:.ap}

-Users that use headings to find their way around pages can discover the menu easily if a heading is provided.
+Users that use headings to find relevant section on web pages can discover the menu easily if a heading is provided.

 {::nomarkdown}
 <%= code_start('','HTML') %>